PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/README.md

 - *Transform human documentation into structured AI-ready knowledge assets*
 - *Guide agent behavior through explicit execution workflows*
 - *Evaluate the quality and governance readiness of knowledge assets*
-- *Design scalable content operations for maintaining AI-ready documentation*
+- *Design scalable content operations for creating, maintaining, and governing AI-ready knowledge assets*
 - *Connect governed knowledge with external tools and business systems*

 Together, these subprojects demonstrate how AI-first organizations can build knowledge systems that are reliable, reusable, measurable, and designed for continuous improvement.

+**The result is a production-inspired blueprint for designing AI-first knowledge systems.**

 ---